The Roman Holidays

 The Roman Holidays is a half-hour Saturday morning animated series produced by Hanna-Barbera Productions and broadcast on NBC from September 9 to December 2, 1972.
-It ran for 13 episodes before being cancelled, and reruns were later shown on the USA Cartoon Express during the 1980s, Cartoon Network during the 1990s, and Boomerang during the 2000s.
+Reruns were later shown on the USA Cartoon Express during the 1980s, Cartoon Network during the 1990s and Boomerang during the 2000s.

 The show was an attempt by Hanna-Barbera to replicate the success of their 1960-1966 show The Flintstones, with another modern family living in heavily fictionalized Roman times.
+Thirteen episodes were produced.
+An Ancient Roman setting was one of the ideas that Hanna-Barbera considered when creating The Flintstones.

+Very similar in theme to both The Flintstones and The Jetsons, The Roman Holidays brought a look at the "marble age" life in Ancient Rome, as seen through the eyes of Augustus "Gus" Holiday and his family.
+The opening shows a chariot traffic jam and a TV, showing football on Channel "IV".

 Plot

-Very similar in theme to both The Flintstones and The Jetsons, The Roman Holidays brought a look at "marble age" life in Ancient Rome, as seen through the eyes of Augustus "Gus" Holiday and his family.
-The opening showed a chariot traffic jam and a TV showing football on Channel "IV".
-An Ancient Roman setting was one of the ideas that Hanna-Barbera considered when creating The Flintstones.

 The Holidays, a Roman family living at the Venus DeMilo Arms Apartments in A.D.
-63, dealt with a variety of modern-day problems.
-Gus Holiday worked at the Forum Construction Company for his demanding boss Mr. Tycoonius who is constantly threatening to fire Gus if an assignment he is given goes awry.
-He lived with his wife Laurie, children Precocia and Happius, and pet lion Brutus.
-Their neighbors are good friends Herman, Henrietta, and their daughter: Happy's girlfriend Groovia.
-Their lives are embittered by their exasperated landlord Mr. Evictus who tries to find proof of Brutus living with the Holidays, has a daughter named Snobbia, and excites Gus's tagline "Evictus will evict us!"
+63, deal with a variety of modern-day problems.
+Gus Holiday works at the Forum Construction Company for his demanding boss, Mr. Tycoonius, who is constantly threatening to fire Gus if an assignment he is given goes awry.
+He lives with his wife, Laurie, the children Precocia and Happius (Happy), and pet lion, Brutus.
+Their neighbors are good friends: Herman, Henrietta and their daughter, Groovia, Happy's girlfriend.
+Their lives are embittered by their exasperated landlord, Mr. Evictus, who: tries to find proof of Brutus living with the Holidays, has a daughter, named Snobbia, and excites Gus's tagline "Evictus will evict us !".